-Copycat Sweetgreen harvest bowl made with marinated chicken, roasted sweet potato and brussels, apple, pecans, goat cheese, and a creamy balsamic dressing.
+Copycat Sweetgreen Harvest Bowl made with marinated chicken, roasted sweet potato and brussel sprouts, apple, pecans, goat cheese, and a creamy balsamic dressing.
 It makes a delicious flavor-packed grain bowl that is perfect for a healthy lunch or dinner and a great option for meal prep.
 Gluten-free and paleo and Whole30 friendly.

 This post is sponsored in partnership with NOW.
 All opinions expressed (as always) are my own.
 I only partner with brands I trust and personally recommend – thank you for your support in helping make Eat the Gains possible!

 Bowl meals are my favorite – there is just something about different flavors and textures all piled into one that makes me so happy.
 And today we are sharing one of my favorite grains bowls – the Sweetgreen harvest bowl!

 If you are unfamiliar with Sweetgreen, it is a fast-casual restaurant that serves healthy salads and grain bowls.
 I discovered them in 2019 while in DC for our friend’s wedding.
 I ended up getting it 2 times in 3 days and was so excited when they launched in Austin last year.